 We want to support individuals and communities to help themselves; getting more local people involved, providing them with new skills and creating a sense of ownership and community.
 This will ensure that projects have long term sustainability.
 It also means we can help more people, support more projects and create an environment where everyone has the opportunity to flourish.

-Priority 4 - Social Innovation and Partnership.
+Priority 4 - Thriving Communities.
 Link our knowledge and skills with those of our communities and partners, in new and imaginative ways, to improve opportunities for our customers.

 To provide good quality homes that are affordable for customers to rent or to buy.